How NASA Plans to Use 3D Printed Circuit Board Technology

-Have you noticed how 3D printing has become a phenomenon?
+Have you noticed how a 3D model has become a phenomenon?
 People seem to want to 3D print anything they can now.
 Maybe the 3D printing craze will collide with the Internet of Things and we’ll get a printed smart fork.
 While other people are writing about the 50 best things you can make with them and then throw away, I’m going to tell you how NASA hopes to use 3D printing.
+Between a rocket, telescope, deep space, and an astronaut suit, there are so many concepts to explore.
 Spoiler alert, they want to print spacecraft and circuits.
 NASA has laid out a scientific mission that details exactly how and why they would use printed circuits.
 They have also reviewed the current technologies that could make that future a reality.

 How NASA Missions Can Use Printed Circuits

 The final frontier is an extreme environment that requires extraordinary innovation to explore its reaches.
 NASA has pulled off lots of incredible missions in the past, but as we move further into space travel they’ll need even more advanced tools to complete their missions.
 Flexible printed circuits are one technology NASA is looking at to help them reach their lofty goals.
 Their theoretical StANLE mission was planned in order to showcase why printed circuits would be advantageous and how they might look.